 We support our foster carers by ensuring they have everything they need so the children and young people are able to significantly benefit from their care.
 This includes regular, structured and emergency contact with dedicated case workers and other professionals.

 By fostering with the National Fostering Group, you will also benefit from ongoing professional development so that you can be the best version of yourself for the child in your care.
-Our personable, engaging and in-depth training and support services are available to you locally, meaning you can factor in any meetings and training days around your schedule.
+Our personable, engaging and in-depth training and support services are available to you wherever you live, meaning you can factor in any meetings and training days around your schedule.

 When combining your own life experience with our nationally recognised fostering training and support, you will feel empowered to make the decisions required to ensure that the child or children in your care can grow up to become well-rounded adults within their respective communities.